-The Developers' Committee provides an interface to outside developers and facilitates incorporation of new or enhanced features and functionalities in WRF, subject to the constraints of appropriateness, correctness, impact on existing features and functionalities, and available resources for implementation and testing.
+The Developers' Committee provides an interface to outside developers and facilitates incorporation of new or enhanced features and functionalities in WRF subject to the constraints of appropriateness, correctness, impact on existing features and functionalities, and available resources for implementation and testing.

-• Quality assurance and investment preservation The Developers' Committee ansures that the current real
+• Quality assurance and investment preservation

-The Developers' Committee ensures that the current revision of WRF- the top of the repository- is correct and theoretically releasable, subject to the release procedures described herein.
+The Developers' Committee ensures that the current revision of WRF- the top of the repository- is correct and theoretically releasable, subject to the release procedures described in this document.
 New or enhanced functionality should have minimal impact on existing features and functionalities.